DUNE-DAQ/appfwk/docs/README.md

     m_thread.stop_working_thread();  // m_thread is an `appfwk::ThreadHelper` member of MyDaqModule
 }
 ```
+Note that if your `do_start` function also allocates any resources (hardware, memory, etc.) it should be deallocated here.
+Also, the queues which send data to your DAQ module should be drained.
+The idea is that you want your DAQ module to be able to accept a "start" transition after receiving a "stop" transition without anything from the previous run interfering.

 ### The `do_scrap` function

 This is the reverse of `do_config`.
 Often this function isn't even needed since the values which get set in `do_conf` are completely overwritten on subsequent calls to `do_conf`.
 However, as the point of this function is to bring the DAQ module back to a state where it can be configured again, it's important that any hardware or memory resources which were acquired in `do_conf` are released here in `do_scrap`.